Management courses

 Marketing management

-A marketing-based Masters may help if your undergraduate degree was in an unrelated subject.
+A marketing-based Masters may help if your undergraduate degree is in an unrelated subject.

-These marketing management courses span from Level 3 (Foundation Certificate in Professional Marketing) to Level 7 (Postgraduate Diploma in Professional Marketing and the CMI Marketing Leadership Programme).
+These marketing management courses span from Level 3 (Foundation Certificate in Professional and Digital Marketing) to Level 7 (Postgraduate Diploma in Professional Marketing and the CIM Marketing Leadership Programme).

 The CIM also provides a variety of individual and in-house training courses.